IB or International Baccalaureate is an educational programme developed in 1968 with the support of UNESCO. It covers all levels of study:

 - Comply with all CAS requirements.

-The higher the total final score is, the more chances you have to enter a prestigious university.
+The higher the total final score is in the International Baccalaureate grading system, the more chances you have to enter a prestigious university.
 To go to study, for example, in the USA, it would be nice to have at least 34-38 points.
-You can enter the economics department at Moscow State University with 36 points, having received at least 6 in each subject of advanced level.

-IB is taught in more than 5,000 educational institutions around the world.
+IB (International Baccalaureate) is taught in more than 5,000 educational institutions around the world.
 Let's figure out why it is so popular:

 - The best universities in more than 150 countries are ready to accept International Baccalaureate graduates.
 Many of them prioritise the IB scores, and applicants with A-levels are asked to take additional entrance exams.